Impact of Event Scale - Revised

-Impact of Event Scale - Revised (IES-R) is a 22-item self-report measure that assesses subjective distress caused by traumatic events.
-The 15-item IES is the original scale, but is missing hyperarousal symptom.
-It is a revised version of the older version, the 15-item IES.
+The Impact of Event Scale - Revised (IES-R) is a 22-item self-report questionnaire designed to assess subjective distress caused by traumatic events.
+It is commonly used in research and clinical settings to measure the severity of symptoms related to post-traumatic stress disorder (PTSD).
+The IES-R is an updated version of the original Impact of Event Scale (IES) and includes additional items to provide a more comprehensive assessment.

+The 15-item IES is the original scale, but is missing the symptom of hyperarousal.
+The IES-R is a revised version of the older version, the 15-item IES.
 The IES-R contains seven additional items related to the hyperarousal symptoms of PTSD, which were not included in the original IES.
 Items correspond directly to 14 of the 17 DSM-IV symptoms of PTSD.
 Respondents are asked to identify a specific stressful life event and then indicate how much they were distressed or bothered during the past seven days by each "difficulty" listed.
 The scale shows good measurement invariance as a one factor scale with both latino and non-latino populations.

 Items are rated on a 5-point scale ranging from 0 ("not at all") to 4 ("extremely").
 The IES-R yields a total score (ranging from 0 to 88) and subscale scores can also be calculated for the Intrusion, Avoidance, and Hyperarousal subscales.
-The authors recommend using means instead of raw sums for each of these subscales scores to allow comparison with scores from the Symptom Checklist 90 - Revised (SCL-90-R; Derogatis, 1994).
-In general, the IES-R (and IES) is not used to diagnosis PTSD, however, cutoff scores for a preliminary diagnosis of PTSD have been cited in the literature.
+The authors recommend using means instead of raw sums for each of these subscale scores to allow comparison with scores from the Symptom Checklist 90 - Revised (SCL-90-R; Derogatis, 1994).
+In general, the IES-R, and IES are not used to diagnosis PTSD.
+However, cut-off scores for a preliminary diagnosis of PTSD have been cited in the literature.

 An example question is: "Any reminders brought back feelings about it."
 (Respondents rate their degree of distress during the past seven days.)